Stochastic thermodynamics for classical non-Markov jump processes

+In this work, a history-dependent jump process is called {\it Fourier-embeddable} if its intensity depends on $(X_t,H_0)$ only through $\Gamma_t$: $\lambda_{\bm{a}}[y\mid X_t,H_0]=\lambda_{\bm{a}}[y\mid \Gamma_t]$.
+We focus on this class of non-Markov jump processes.
+Also, $x_t$ and $\{z_t(s),w_t(s)\}_s$ are called the {\it target system} and {\it auxiliary Fourier field}, respectively.
+The velocity history is encoded in the Fourier field as an infinite collection of ``harmonic-oscillator'' bath modes.
+In quantum thermodynamics, related techniques are the pseudomode method~\cite{Imamoglu1994,Garraway1997} and reaction-coordinate mapping~\cite{Strasberg2016} for quantum systems linearly coupled to Gaussian baths.
+By contrast, our construction is formulated directly for classical history-dependent jump processes with nonlinear intensity functionals and also accommodates non-Gaussian auxiliary-field statistics.

-\paragraph{Field master equation.} After the Fourier embedding, the original non-Markov process is equivalent to the Markov dynamics of the auxiliary Fourier field variables.
-Therefore, we can derive the time evolution of the probability density functional (PDF, denoted by $P_t[\Gamma]$), that is described by the field master equation (fME; see Methods for its derivation):
+\paragraph{Field master equation.} After the Fourier embedding, the original non-Markov dynamics is equivalent to the extended Markov dynamics.
+Therefore, we can derive the time evolution of the probability density functional (PDF) $P_t[\Gamma]$, which is described by the field master equation (fME; see Methods for its derivation):